-is , but there's growing interest in the category now that , and others are working to expand its availability and capabilities.
-That's welcome news, especially with keeping people at home, and more dependent on internet access than ever before.
+is nothing new, but there's growing interest in the category now that , and others are working on expanding its availability and capabilities.
+That's welcome news, as , making it more important than ever to have access to a reliable internet connection wherever you live.

 How does satellite internet work?

-Satellite internet works similarly to satellite TV, in that it relies on the combination of a signal routed through a satellite in low- or high-Earth orbit and a receiver dish that receives that signal.
-The receiver is typically placed on your home or business in a spot where it has as unobstructed access to the sky as possible.
-You'll connect a modem to that satellite to translate the signal into a workable internet connection.
+Satellite internet works similarly to satellite TV.
+It begins with an internet service provider sending satellites up into space to orbit around the earth.
+That ISP then relies on a signal routed through one of those satellites in low- or high-Earth orbit and a receiver dish that picks up that signal.
+The receiver is typically placed on your home or business in a spot with as unobstructed access to the sky as possible.
+You'll connect a modem to that dish to translate the incoming signal into a workable internet connection.

-These ground-based technologies are expensive to extend into rural areas, where companies get fewer customers for their investment in a given amount of cable.
-Satellites are difficult to launch into space, sure, but once a sufficient network of them is available, companies can offer broadband satellite internet to customers over a wide swath of the planet, even in fairly remote places.
+And sure, launching satellites into space is expensive, too.
+Still, once a sufficient network of them is available, companies can offer broadband satellite internet to customers over a wide swath of the planet, even in pretty remote places.

 Who currently offers satellite internet?

 The two top satellite internet providers in the country are Viasat and HughesNet, and each has been in the business of satellite-based communications for decades.
-Most recently, its Gen5 service plan for satellite-based home internet.
-Meanwhile, Viasat has started offering a new satellite/DSL hybrid service called Viasat Flex, which promises to improve signal reliability and lower latency.
-It's available at no immediate extra cost in rural areas within AT&T's DSL network.
+Most recently, its Gen5 service plan for satellite-based home internet, where all plans come with the same speeds (25Mbps down, 3Mbps up) but different data caps.
+Meanwhile, has started offering a plan with download speeds as high as 100Mbps, but it's not available in all locations.
+In fact, some Viasat locations might max out at 12Mbps, which is lower than what HughesNet offers.began offering

 Where is satellite internet available?

-For instance, DSL and cable internet are very common, with DSL download speeds in the range of 3 to 50Mbps and cable typically providing anywhere from 10 to 500Mbps, depending on your plan and other factors.
-Satellite internet generally comes in at 12 to 100Mbps, which is slower, butwhen Starlink's infrastructure is complete.
+For instance,and are very common, with DSL download speeds ranging from 3 to 50Mbps and cable typically providing anywhere from 10 to 940Mbps, depending on your plan.
+Satellite internet generally comes in at 12 to 100Mbps, though when Starlink's infrastructure is complete.

 - Waiting for broadband internet to be provided in your area could take a long time, and satellite internet is available now.

-- Satellite internet is fairly simple to acquire: find a company that offers it, request that a dish be installed and get the right plan for your needs.
-That's it.
+- : find a company that offers it, rent a receiver dish or buy it upfront, and sign up for the right plan for your needs.

-- Because major companies like SpaceX and Amazon are entering the satellite internet market, speeds are likely to increase and prices could become more competitive; at the very least, availability is likely to widen.
+- Major companies like SpaceX and Amazon are bringing new competition into the satellite internet market, which could mean better speeds and value over the long term.
+At the very least, availability is expected to widen.

-- With many of the satellites located in far-away orbit above Earth, is a common issue with satellite internet, as your traffic will need a few extra moments to make it up to outer space.
-Starlink claims to be deploying its satellites much closer to Earth, which it hopes will resolve some latency issues.
+- With many satellites located in far-away orbit above Earth, is a common issue with satellite internet.
+Your traffic will need a few extra moments to make it up to outer space.
+That said, Starlink claims to be deploying its satellites in lower orbits much closer to Earth, which should help reduce latency.

-- Satellite dishes must be aligned well, for instance with a "clear view of the Southern sky," as HughesNet says.
-Snow buildup or certain kinds of weather can create spottiness or even an outage.
+- Satellite internet can be finicky if there isn't a clear connection with the constellation overhead.
+For instance, satellite dishes must be aligned well with a "clear view of the Southern sky," as HughesNet says. can create spottiness or even an outage.